harsha8966/rag-application/frontend/README.md

-# Enterprise RAG Frontend
+#  RAG Frontend

-React frontend for the Enterprise RAG Assistant.
+React frontend for the  RAG Assistant.

 ## Setup